 Parties to the DCUSA can raise a DCUSA Change Proposal (“DCP”) to amend the Agreement.
 DCPs should better facilitate the DCUSA General Objectives and/or Charging Objectives of the DCUSA document.

-Amendments to DCUSA may only be made with the consent of a majority proportion of Parties to the DCUSA, through a voting process, or (where applicable) the Gas and Electricity Markets Authority.
+Amendments to the DCUSA may only be made with the consent of a majority proportion of Parties to the DCUSA, through a voting process, or (where applicable) the Gas and Electricity Markets Authority.

 When a DCP is raised, a Working Group is established to assess and develop the proposal in consultation with industry parties and other interested parties.